A report detailing the percentage of electricity consumption in Northern Ireland generated from renewable sources has been published today.

 - The information presented in the report is derived from data provided to DfE on a monthly basis by Northern Ireland Networks Ltd (NIE Networks).
 The monthly renewable electricity generation data is derived by aggregating output from renewable electricity generators who are connected to the transmission and distribution network using a combination of data held by NIE Networks and the System Operator for Northern Ireland (SONI).
 The renewable electricity generation data details the total amount of renewable electricity generated by such generators in Northern Ireland, by type of generation, for each month excluding any transmission and distribution losses.

-- Electricity produced by those who generate their own electricity (mainly for their own use but some of which may ‘spill’ onto the distribution network) is excluded as information about such ‘microgeneration’ or consumption is not available to NIE Networks.
+- Electricity produced by those who generate their own electricity (for their own use but some of which may ‘spill’ onto the distribution network) is excluded as information about such ‘microgeneration’ or consumption is not available to NIE Networks or SONI.

 - Electricity consumption refers to the total amount of electricity consumption in Northern Ireland as recorded via metered data by NIE Networks.
 Losses in transmission and distribution and any non-metered consumption are excluded.